Calm before the storm? Commodity volatility mired at low levels

 “The market could probably have absorbed one major exit.
 But having multiple exits at the same time with no natural new hands was a problem,” Wolf said in a report.

-While volatility is no longer falling sharply and in some cases rising slightly, many fund managers and speculators are cautious after being burnt in recent years.
+While volatility is no longer falling sharply and in some cases rising slightly, many fund managers and speculators are cautious after being burned in recent years.

-“Implied vol and realised vol for most metals are relatively similar, which seems to suggest we’re approaching a fair value, albeit that fair value is at historical lows,” the bank executive said.
+“Implied vol and realized vol for most metals are relatively similar, which seems to suggest we’re approaching a fair value, albeit that fair value is at historical lows,” the bank executive said.

 “You’ve had many people over the past two to three years saying we’re at the low so now’s the time to buy, but that’s been proven wrong and they bled profits.”